The Dubs: Later versions of the group

 In July 1959, some eight months after its initial release, "Chapel of Dreams" was reissued and rose to #74 on the charts.
 To build on its relative success, Blandon left the Vocaleers and reformed The Dubs with Miller, Grate and Carlisle.
 Cleveland Still, then working as a shipping clerk, did not return, and was replaced by Cordell Brown.
 The group signed again with ABC-Paramount, and recorded a string of singles over the next two years.
 In 1962, Still temporarily returned to replace Brown, and the group recorded for several labels, including Josie for one side of a split album with The Shells, The Dubs Meet the Shells.

 Richard Blandon kept the group active during the 1960s, often re-recording their old hits.
 By 1971 the group was a trio comprising Blandon, Still, and tenor Kirk Harris, and in 1973 they added baritone Dave Shelley.

 In the mid 1980s the partnership between Blandon and Still ended, with each forming their own version of The Dubs.
-Still's group included lead Leslie Anderson, Bernard Jones, John "Spider" Truesdale and Steve Brown.
-This group, minus Brown, still performs.
+Still's group included lead Leslie Anderson, Bernard Jones, John "Spider" Truesdale and Stephen Brown.

 Blandon's group included Harris, Jay McKnight, and Kenny White; by 1990, Harris and White had left and been replaced by Danny Foy, Michael Smith, and Doretha Gills.
 After Richard Blandon died in 1991, his brother, Darryll, took over the lead.
 The group with Darryl recorded an album, The Magic is Back, in 1997.
 McKnight later joined Norman Fox & The Rob-Roys.